 My name is Konstantsa and I am a licensed Bulgarian tour guide since 2012.
-My education in different fields, passion for learning and never-ending enthusiasm for travelling as well as the love for passing my knowledge to others and the chance to communicate with different people, made guiding the most exciting job for me.
+My education in different fields, passion for learning and never-ending enthusiasm for traveling as well as the love for passing my knowledge to others and the chance to communicate with different people made guiding the most exciting job for me.
 I like meeting new people from different cultures and share my love for Bulgaria with them.

 2. During the 2-hour drive from Sofia to Rila Monastery, which are the scenic places you like to stop the group?